Bird Sexing Guide

 Many bird species are sexually monomorphic, meaning males and females look identical.
 DNA sexing provides a fast, accurate, and non-invasive way to determine sex without relying on physical traits.

-How accurate is DNA bird sexing?
+How accurate is DNA bird sexing with PCR?

 DNA testing is over 99% accurate when performed correctly.
 It identifies a bird’s sex by detecting differences in genes found on the sex chromosomes.